 Although I only had a few weeks with it, I really like the CampStove 2.
 The improvements over the original are noticeable.
 It’s a useful piece of camping and/or emergency gear.
 As long as you have biomass, you’ve got fuel.
 And a little electricity.
 If you’re only boiling water for cooking, then a separate charger of some sort might be better.
 But if you want to grill small meals, it’s a game-changer.
 I can see this having more appeal to a group that can share the load across multiple packs, rather than a solo backpacker.
 And it’s definitely great for car campers.
 Whether you’re a camper, a prepper, or a little bit of both, this is probably one of those things you should consider.
 It wouldn’t replace my gas and liquid fuel stoves.
 Rather, it would be an addition to my gear.

 Besides the obvious utility of the CampStove 2, BioLite does a lot of good.
 That’s another reason to give them your consideration.
-As mentioned already, I urge anyone interested to follow this link, and read more about their mission.
+As mentioned already, I urge anyone interested to read more about the BioLite mission here.
 They’re not putting people ahead of profits, they’re using their profit to help people.

 I’d like to thank BioLite for providing their CampStove 2 Bundle for this review.
 It’s always fun to test new gear, and learn something new.
 And it’s even more rewarding to work with companies that create products which make a difference.
-If you’d like to help support my site, use this link to make a purchase from BioLite or see their full line, and get free shipping on orders over $55.
+Check out Bioliteenergy.com to see their full line of products.
 If you prefer to do your shopping on Amazon, use this link instead.